GeoscienceAustralia/cloud/docs/_pages/setting_up_index.md

    > Post Code: 2601
    > Phone: +61 2 6249 9111

- * Complete the Capta Image test and tick the "AWS Customer Agreement" check box - and click "Create Account and Contine"
+ * Complete the Captcha Image test and tick the "AWS Customer Agreement" check box - and click "Create Account and Contine"
  * Welcome to Amazon Web Services page - click 'Launch Management Console' button

 5. Sign In to new account: